Skip to content

 With the initial success of the programme, organisers are looking to expand it further in the coming years.
 Plans are underway to include more schools and incorporate additional local cultural landmarks into the curriculum.
 The goal is to create a comprehensive network of students who can carry these lessons of empathy and understanding into adulthood, influencing their communities positively.

 The organisers are also exploring partnerships with other Oxford institutions to provide a broader range of experiences and learning opportunities.
-By involving more cultural sites and resources, the programme aims to offer students a deeper understanding of both local and global cultures.
 This expansion will not only benefit the students but also strengthen community bonds throughout Oxford.

 Story inspired by reporting from The Guardian.